 All of the content you have access to and that you can view or work with outside of a course is found on your Echo360 Library page, shown below.
 This is sometimes also referred to as your "Media Library" or "Content Library".
 The Library page combines all of the media you have access to in one place.

 Don't have a Library option in the Top Menu?
 Administrators can disable the Student Library.
-If this is the case for your institution, and you are a Student, you will only see the Courses and possibly a Groups option in the top menu.
+If this is the case for your institution, and you are a Student, you will only see the Courses and possibly a Collections option in the top menu.
 And you can stop reading this article.

 What you can do with this media depends a lot on whether or not you own the media, and whether or not you are an Instructor, Teaching Assistant, or Student.
 Students may or may not have much content to work with.
 Instructors probably have some content available, maybe a lot.